Skip to main content

 1 mentions Positive Neutral Negative

-The game runs smoothly and without any issues on the Steam Deck, demonstrating strong stability on this platform.
+The game runs smoothly and without any stability issues, including on the Steam Deck.
+Users report a stable and reliable performance experience.

 • “Runs great on Steam Deck; no issues at all.”